tylerharter/cs320/s20/lec/mar23/README.md

 You'll need to (1) make another `.transform` call based on the `ax2` coordinate system, (2) make an additional call to `scatter`, and (3) add a parameter to `scatter` to control the `facecolor`.

+**Note:** after I made this lecture, I realized the scatter plots in the picture weren't quite placed correctly.
+I'll talk about why in the next lecture.